KeshHere/POE-Timeless-Jewel-Finder/README.md

 https://user-images.githubusercontent.com/98942518/177046427-117a2be9-1689-4403-8dc5-45ceb6c1b578.mp4

 All the files needed to run are in the Zip format.
-It includes 5 CSV dataset for 5 different Jewels, 1 .exe file for direct run, and 1 .au3 file which contains source code.
+It includes 5 CSV dataset for 5 different Jewels and 1 .au3 file which contains source code.

-Direct running:
+Direct running: (Not possible for latest and future releases)

-        After downloading the zip file and extracting the data, you can just double click "POE Jewel Finder.exe" to run it directly.
+        After downloading the zip file and extracting the data, you can just double click ".exe" to run it directly.

+        I have decided to remove executable file from future releases for below reasons -AutoHotKey and AutoIt both are frequently used by script kiddies and hackers for easy malicious apps -This causes many false positives in various anti-viruses and people panic over it (rightfully so) -This false positives can lead to banning of my Github profile, it happened last month with other tool dev

-Source Code running:
+Source Code running: (This is the only way to run latest releases)

         It is written in AutoIt3, it is like AHK but I know better about AutoIt3 than AHK so I chose this.
-        Here is the link to the page to download AutoIt3 https://www.autoitscript.com/site/autoit/downloads/ After installing, just double click .au3 file to run the program.
+        Here is the link to the page to download AutoIt3 official https://www.autoitscript.com/site/autoit/downloads/ After installing, just double click .au3 file to run the program.

-NOTE:
+NOTE: (For old releases)

         As I do not have my own license to distribute [it costs like 300-600$ per year] the .exe file provided is un-signed.
 That means that windows firewall or antiviruses will not be able to identify it as legit .exe file from some company.
 That will lead to